Legionella Risk Assessment

 • Legionella awareness training for associated staff.
 Training can include the recording of temperatures and quarterly shower head disinfections.

-During a Legionella risk assessment a qualified assessor will come visit your workplace and conduct a through inspection of your water systems.
-They will require access to all your water outlets and equipment on your premises, such as:-
+your workplace and thoroughly inspect your water systems.
+This includes accessing all water outlets and equipment on your premises, such as:-

 • Water heaters